How Do You Preserve History On The Moon?

 "I think the most important thing on the moon would be the bags of human poop because they are incredibly valuable for science," he says.
 "These are samples of human biological material including microbial life that we placed on the moon decades ago.
 We would love to find out, did anything survive?"

-Some research of that kind might be OK with preservationists like Hanlon.
+Some research of that kind might be OK with preservationists such as Hanlon.

 "It's like archaeology on Earth.
 This isn't about putting something away and locking it up and throwing away the key," Hanlon says.
 "It's making sure that the right people get to these sites first so that we can eke out all the science that we can and then also preserve what should be preserved for posterity."